ZorAnderius/goitneo-python-hw-2-MCS3/README.md

 TASK 1

-This program allows you to always be aware of the birthdays of relatives, friends and acquaintances.
-The main feature of this program is that:

-- regardless of the day of the week, you will always know who you need to congratulate during the next week;
-- if the birthday falls on a weekend, the program automatically transfers the greeting note to Monday (if it is within 7 days from today);
-- the program is sensitive to the last days of the month, leap and non-leap years

-TASK 2

 This bot assistant is a great solution for storing, editing and quickly finding phone numbers of relatives, friends and acquaintances.

 Main functionality: